Tarn017/Object-Classification-using-ESP-Cam/README.md

 ```

 # Object detection

 **Download**

 Download the following script: [obj](https://github.com/Tarn017/Object-Classification-using-ESP-Cam/blob/main/files/obj.py).
 It contains all relevant functions.

 Arduino-Code: [script]( https://github.com/Tarn017/Object-Classification-using-ESP-Cam/blob/main/files/NanoEsp.ino)

 **Explanation**

 Import the following functions into your script: `from obj import abfrage, training_detection, testen_detection, neural_network_detection`

-A detailed explanation of the functions and other things can be found here: [Object_Detection](https://github.com/Tarn017/Object-Classification-using-ESP-Cam/blob/main/files/NanoEsp.ino)
+A detailed explanation of the functions and other things can be found here: [Object_Detection](https://github.com/Tarn017/Object-Classification-using-ESP-Cam/blob/main/files/Detection%20im%20CNN.docx)

 **How to use the functions:**

-`abfrage(url, interval, klasse)`: Serves the purpose of data collection. 'url' is the url of the ESPcam.
+`aufnahme(url, interval, klasse, ordner)`: Serves the purpose of data collection. 'url' is the url of the ESPcam.
 It's printed on the Serial Monitor of the Arduino IDE when you upload the arduino code. 'interval' refers to the amount of pictores taken. `interval=0.5` is euivalent to a picture taken every 0.5 seconds. 'klasse' refers to the name of the object you're taking the pictures of.
+However, the class is not relevant in case of object detection as the pictures are annotated in the next step.

 Label your collected data.
 For example, you can use *roboflow* (recommended).
 Use YOLO v8 format.
 Create the dataset and download it via code.
 Example: